greasonek/jk-signs/README.md

 #### June 11 2024

 - Added Shop components - product/products/modal/category - added some starter JSON data and have product titles rendering on SHOP page

+#### June 16, 2024

+- Added Card component to Product to make each item appear in a card, added Grid to Products to make the cards resize and move depending on viewport size.
+Got images to render that are in url form but still working on getting locally stored images to render on cards"